-In Nair community, the types of Menons were Paricha-Menon, Menon Panikkar, Pattola-Menon, the relative rank of each often varying from Taluk to Taluk.
+In the Nair community, there were three types of Menons.
+They were Paricha Menon, Menon Panikkar, and Pattola Menon, the relative rank of each often varying from Taluk to Taluk.

 Data were collected from The Indian Forester - Volume 51 - Page 118.
 Pattola Menon. — Recorded, in the Cochin Census Report, 1 90 1, as a sub-caste of Nayars, who are accountants in aristocratic families, Castes and Tribes of Southern India - Volume 1 By Edgar Thurston and Kandur Rangachari, Tales Once Told: Legends of Kerala